Homosexuality in the Hebrew Bible: Leviticus 18 and 20

-It is widely argued that the things condemned in these chapters are "deemed wrong not simply because pagan Canaanites indulged in them, but because God has pronounced them wrong as such."
+It is widely argued that the things condemned in these verses are "deemed wrong not simply because pagan Canaanites indulged in them, but because God has pronounced them wrong as such."
 (Hilborn 2002, p.
 4; cf. Issues in human sexuality, para.
 2.11; Amsel).
 This was also the interpretation taken in the rabbinic interpretations in the Mishnah and Talmud, which also extended this to include female homosexual relations, although there are no explicit references in the Hebrew Bible to this.

 Various counter-arguments have been suggested: Loren L. Johns writes that these texts were purity codes to keep Israel separate from the Canaanites and that as Jesus rejected the whole purity code they are no longer relevant.
 Mona West argues that "These verses in no way prohibit, nor do they even speak, to loving, caring sexual relationships between people of the same gender", speculating that these laws were to prevent sexual abuse.